 A. In order to keep up with the tremendous increase in mission requests, Mercy Flight™ must constantly increase our pilot member base.
 So, if you’re tired of punching holes in the sky, flying in circles, or going for the hundred dollar hamburger, let us show you how to put your aviation skills and talents to wonderful use.
 Join us.
-For a pilot or copilot membership application, go to our “Become A Pilot” web page or just click here.
+For a pilot membership application, go to our “Become A Pilot” web page or just click here.

 We use our network of volunteer pilots to provide free transportation via private aircraft to and from medical facilities.
 Our pilots donate their time, aircraft and fuel to help those whose medical problems have left them without the funds to reach places where they can get needed diagnosis or treatment.